Wait a second… Dealing with the main plot is a big enough pain in the arse, and now we have to worry about subplots, too?!

 Okay, don’t panic.
 You don’t have to figure it all out RIGHT NOW.
 A lot of these subplot machinations naturally resolve themselves through the course of writing, or are far easier to unpick and tweak and reroute at later stages of the process.
 Some subplots may appear subconsciously and you don’t even notice them until you’ve finished your first draft.
 It’s all gravy.
 The trick is to take a step back, evaluate your story with a bird’s eye view, and get weavin’…

 Want an example to help you get started?
 Okay.
-Let’s take good ‘ol reliable Harry Potter and the Philosopher’s Stone to see how each subplot contributes and is vital to the overall story (we picked out five major subplots here but there are a bunch more minor ones):
+Let’s take the masterful Terry Pratchett’s Guards!
+Guards! as an example to see how each subplot contributes and is vital to the overall story (we picked out five major subplots here but there are a bunch more minor ones):

-There are obviously plenty more subplots we haven’t mentioned here (like Hagrid buying a black market dragon’s egg and inadvertently spilling secrets about how to get past the three-headed dog guarding the stone etc) – but you can see how each major subplot clearly affects the central plot (and also interconnects with other subplots) in a tonne of different subtle ways.
+There’s obviously plenty more to all these subplots but you can already see how each major subplot clearly affects the central plot (and also interconnects with other subplots) in a tonne of different subtle ways.
 Take any one of them out and the story just doesn’t work.
+Even little Errol the swamp dragon.

 AND HERE’S THE CRUX OF THE MATTER: If a subplot doesn’t contribute to the plot as a whole (eg: a 5,000-word meander down backstory lane that’s all very interesting but doesn’t actually drive the action forward or develop character), and fails to fit into one of the above major subplot categories then, sweetie, it probably needs cutting…